department-of-veterans-affairs/vets-website/src/platform/site-wide/announcements/README.md

 The `announcement` property in the rendered component will contain the announcement as stored in the config, so in this case `announcement.name` will render `New Education Feature`.

-The `show` perperty can be set to one of 3 values defined in the AnnouncementBehavior enum constant, which are SHOW_ONCE, SHOW_EVERY_TIME and SHOW_ONCE_PER_SESSION.
+The `show` property can be set to one of 3 values defined in the AnnouncementBehavior enum constant, which are SHOW_ONCE, SHOW_EVERY_TIME and SHOW_ONCE_PER_SESSION.
 The SHOW_ONCE option persists to `localStorage`, the SHOW_ONCE_PER_SESSION persists to the `sessionStorage` nad the SHOW_EVERY_TIME does not persist dismissal at all.

 ## Architecture